-The Evaluation Framework is a key document supporting the implementation of the evaluation function in the Fund and guiding its evaluation practice.
+The Evaluation Framework has been a key document for over a decade, supporting the implementation of the evaluation function in the Fund and guiding its evaluation practice.
 The review and revision of the Fund’s Evaluation Framework and associated tools and guideline documents is as such a core work element of the FY21-FY23 strategy and work programme of the AF-TERG.

-Progress Update on Development of the Adaptation Fund Evaluation Policy
+Progress Update on the Development of the Adaptation Fund Evaluation Policy (EFC 28)

 The AF-TERG would welcome EFC feedback and guidance regarding the following questions: